byronthecoder/S-RNN-4-ART/README.md

     Zheng Yuan, Aldo Pastore, Dorina de Jong, Hao Xu, Luciano Fadiga and Alessandro D’Ausilio

-    (preceding the publication Interspeech 2023)
+    (preceding the publication InterSpeech 2023)

 The folder structure is as follows: